Browsing Tag

 A Day in Denali

 One of the country’s most spectacular National Parks is about a two-hour drive south of Fairbanks or a relaxing train ride away.
-We took a bus, which had been arranged for our group, to the Park.
-We learned that Denali is only visible 20 percent of the time, even though the peak rises to 20,310 feet and the base is about 2,000 feet above sea level.
+Our group took a bus, which had been pre-arranged.
+Denali is only visible 20 percent of the time, we learned, even though the peak rises to 20,310 feet and the base is about 2,000 feet above sea level.
 We were lucky enough to see it both days we visited the park.
-Everyone is welcome at Denali National Park, but special permits are required for anyone intending to hike the mountain and transportation via plane must be arranged.

 Our plans were far more modest.
 After a welcome briefing from US National Park Rangers (who seemed disappointed that no one in our group had packed bear spray or even bear bells as a safety precaution) we hopped aboard one the many free green buses that traverse the park and headed out into the wilderness.